GPTP-workshop/gptp-workshop.github.io/accommodations.md

 # Accommodations

 The following hotels are conveniently close to the workshop venue.
+ATTENTION: This list still needs to be updated for 2020.

 ## Blocks of rooms at reduced rates